How to Be a Responsible Travel Activist

 Two years ago my wife and I visited Ethiopia to investigate opportunities for volunteerism.
 We found that another human resource is perhaps the last thing people need.
 Families need food, schools, and a few dollars to buy the uniforms required to attend schools.

-After several days of visiting hospitals, orphanages, schools, and the homes of students, we decided that the best contribution we could make was a monthly wire transfer directly to one of the local institution’s directors, Father Abraham.
+After several days of visiting hospitals, schools, and the homes of students, we decided that the best contribution we could make was a monthly wire transfer directly to one of the local institution’s directors, Father Abraham.
 In the northern town of Gondar we discovered a library in one of its ancient castles that had just reopened after more than 100 years.
 We send them regular shipments of books that we no longer need and have persuaded others to do the same.

 The current editors would like to hear from readers with other examples of ways to give back to the people in the countries where we travel.

-CLAY HUBBS was founding editor and publisher of Transitions Abroad.
+Dr. Clay A. Hubbs was founding editor and publisher of Transitions Abroad.